-Poland's Dawid Tomala captured gold in three hours 50 minutes eight seconds, ahead of Germany's Jonathan Hilbert in 3:50:44.
+Gold medallist Dawid Tomala of Poland finished in three hours 50 minutes eight seconds, ahead of Germany's Jonathan Hilbert in 3:50:44.
 Dunfee crossed the line in 3:50:59.

-The Canadian knew how to manage heat over 25 laps of the two-kilometre course.
-He endured sweltering conditions at the 2019 world championship in Doha, Qatar, to win bronze.
+The Canadian also overcame sweltering temperatures at the 2019 world championship in Doha, Qatar, to win bronze.

 Guillaume LeBlanc is Canada's only other race walk medallist with a 20k silver in Barcelona in 1992.

-Dunfee didn't challenge that decision, saying he didn't think Arai's disqualification was warranted in the first place.
+Arai was reinstated to bronze upon appeal.
+Dunfee didn't challenge that decision, saying he didn't believe Arai's disqualification was warranted in the first place.

-Tokyo's organizing committee moved the marathons and race walks from Tokyo to Sapporo in Japan's northernmost prefecture in pursuit of cooler temperatures for the athletes.
-Race conditions were still steamy Friday.
+Tokyo's organizing committee moved the marathons and race walks to Sapporo in Japan's northernmost prefecture in pursuit of cooler temperatures, but race conditions were still sultry Friday.

 The race walk on Sapporo's streets afforded the public the chance to see an Olympic event in person.